RxDave/ReactiveProgramming/Spec.md

 1. Start the GUI in the following state:
    1. Server URL field, user name field and Connect button are enabled.
    2. Chat GUI elements are disabled (including the message list and the Send button).
-2. Load the user's settings.
+2. Load the user's preferences.
 3. If the last user name was saved, pre-populate the user name textbox.
 4. If the last service URL was saved, pre-populate the service URL textbox.
 5. If enabled, verify that the user's configured sound is available and it can be played.